Pictured above are the 2020/21 cohort of Executive Leaders

 As these leaders may have been on previous training and development programmes, this programme focuses on leadership self-awareness and tailored learning.
 It is a cohort-based experience balanced with the emphasis on meeting the development needs of the individual.
 Pictured above are the 2020/21 cohort of Executive Leaders

-Applications are now open for the 2021/22 programme
+Applications are now closed for the 2021/22 programme.

 - Commencing with a three day residential cohort members come together to explore their operating context, the leadership required for the future and what they need to develop individually and collectively.